 The members of the committee will award marks to your performance in the assessment procedure.
 The maximum score each test part is:

 1. 10 points for the written maths and logic test

 2. 10 points for the written test in the relevant foreign language

 2. 20 points for the discussion

-Special aptitude for the specific programme is determined if the candidate scores at least 10 points in the written maths and logic test and has an overall score of at least 25 points.
+Special aptitude for the specific programme is determined if the candidate scores at least 3 points in the written language test and 3 points in the written maths and logic test, a total of at least 10 points and has an overall score of at least 25 points.

 If a candidate attempts to influence the result of the written test by cheating or by using inadmissible aids, then a score of 0 points will be awarded for the performance in question.